ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/06-dispatch.md

 ## Method Overriding
 Of course, part of the issue in the above example is that we actually have _two_ implementations for `Blend()` available to each fruit.
 If we wanted all bananas to use the `Banana` class's `Blend()` method, even when the banana was being treated as a `Fruit`, we need to _override_ the base method instead of creating a new one that hides it (in fact, in Visual Studio we should get a warning that our new method hides the base implementation, and be prompted to add the `new` keyword if that was our intent).

 To override a base class method, we first must mark it as `abstract` or `virtual`.
 The first keyword, `abstract`, indicates that the method _does not have an implementation_ (a body).
 The second, `virtual`, indicates that the base class _does_ provide an implementation.
 We should use `abstract` when each derived class will define its own implementation, and `virtual` when some derived classes will want to use a common base implementation.
-Then, we must mark the method in the derived class with the `override` key word.
+Then, we must mark the method in the derived class with the `override` keyword.

 Considering our `Fruit` class, since we're providing a unique implementation of `Blend()` in each derived class, the `abstract` keyword is more appropriate: